benkeser/info550/syllabus.md

 ## GRADING

+Grades will consist of 70% written homework assignments and 30% participation.

+Most weeks, classes will include breakout sessions where students will work problems together.
+Participation grades will be assigned by your breakout group members as part of the weekly homework assignment.
+Individuals attending asynchronously (or who miss a class) will be required to submit code for breakout exercises as part of the written homework assignment.

-Each week, an assignment will be given to develop a new aspect of the analysis pipeline.
-Each student will be responsible for turning in a weekly update of their pipeline.
-Submissions will occur in the form of a tagged GitHub repository online.
+Many homework assignments will be geared towards developing a new aspect of the analysis pipeline.
 Each week, every student will be assigned to peer review another student’s submission and provide comments/feedback on its usability.
 Remember that the overarching goal is to develop workflows that are reproducible and easy for another researcher (or you, at a future date) to use.
 As such, you will be evaluating your peers on the usability of their submission each week.
 A standardized rubric for peer review will be provided each week.
-An example is below.
+An example is below. __Example assignment__:

-__Example assignment__:

 Write an Rmarkdown script that performs your analysis and generates an html report detailing the results.
 Include a README that describes (1) the process needed to compile the report; (2) any packages that need to be installed to compile the report; (3) the expected output of the report.
 Push your repository to your GitHub account and tag the final release "hw2."